Occupational Therapy Week is an annual event celebrated by occupational therapists around the...

 Make an enquiry

-MSc Community Nursing Practice Teacher, DipHE Nursing Studies, PG Dip Specialist Practitoner Community, V100 Nurse Prescriber
+MSc Community Nursing Practice Teacher, DipHE Nursing Studies, PG Dip Specialist Practitioner Community, V100 Nurse Prescriber, Queen's Nurse

-I currently manage a number of District Nursing teams, ensuring the delivery of services in line with national and local organisational policies providing holistic, patient centred care.
-I lead for Essex Partnership University Trust (EPUT) on the review of NICE guidance assessing its relevance to
+I ensure the delivery of services in line with national and local organisational policies providing holistic, patient centred care.

 I accept instructions from both claimant and defendant solicitors and insurers.
 I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under Civil Procedure Rules (CPR) pertaining to expert witnesses.